rollup/plugins/packages/wasm/README.md

 Default: `null`

 Specifies an array of strings that each represent a WebAssembly file to load synchronously.
 See [Synchronous Modules](#synchronous-modules) for a functional example.

+### `maxFileSize`

+Type: `Number`<br>
+Default: `14336` (14kb)

+The maximum file size for inline files.
+If a file exceeds this limit, it will be copied to the destination folder and loaded from a separate file at runtime.
+If `maxFileSize` is set to `0` all files will be copied.

+Files specified in `sync` to load synchronously are always inlined, regardless of size.

+### `publicPath`

+Type: `String`<br>
+Default: (empty string)

+A string which will be added in front of filenames when they are not inlined but are copied.

 ## WebAssembly Example